 All songs written by Johnny Stachela

 “Handle It” and “Weight Of Your World” co-written by Stoll Vaughan

 Johnny Stachela, an accomplished slide guitar player, has maintained a tireless schedule of performing and recording in Los Angeles for nearly two decades.
 But his musical journey began long before that.

 At age 5, Stachela says, “I would learn Black Sabbath riffs on a one-string toy guitar.”

-Stachela, an accomplished slide guitar player, has recorded with Grammy Award winning producer Eddie Kramer (Jimi Hendrix, Led Zeppelin), and he has warmed up stages for guitar legends like Dickey Betts, Robert Randolph, Robbie Krieger, Mike Campbell, and Robben Ford.
-But now, with the release of two EPs, Stachela is creating a legacy all his own.
+When he was 12 his parents gifted him an electric guitar and amplifier.
+Since then he has gone on to record with Grammy Award winning producer Eddie Kramer (Jimi Hendrix, Led Zeppelin), and he has warmed up stages for guitar legends like Dickey Betts, Robbie Krieger, and Mike Campbell among many others.

 Making music, for Stachela, is a calling that began with his connection to the blues.

 “The blues to me has always been about the feeling.
 And that’s what I loved about it.
-Some people think the blues are sad, but for me it’s the release of emotion into musical expression.
 The blues is honest.
 It’s life.
 It’s so real.
-There’s so much feeling.
-There is comfort in knowing that others have the same pain.
-We’re all in it together.”
+When it hits, all the other bullshit just fades away.”